andytluminosity/SousAI/README.md

 ## Description

 Ever opened a full fridge and still had no idea what to make?
 Most recipe apps make you pick a dish first, then send you to the store for the three things you don't have.
-SousAI works the other way around: take one photo of your fridge, and it tells you what you can cook right now — then walks you through cooking it, step by step, and helps you out when something goes wrong.
-Built with SwiftUI for the interface, AVFoundation for the camera, and OpenAI's GPT-4o-mini and DALL·E 3 for the intelligence, with no third-party dependencies.
+SousAI works the other way around.
+Take one photo of your fridge, and it tells you what you can cook right now.
+It then walks you through cooking it, step by step, and helps you out when something goes wrong.
+Built with SwiftUI for the interface, and OpenAI's GPT-4o-mini and DALL·E 3 for the intelligence.

+SousAI is a native iOS app.
+For a full technical breakdown — architecture diagrams, the concurrency model, and how the tests are wired — see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Features